When was protection from sexual orientation hate crime introduced?

 What are hate crimes?

 Hate crimes are acts of violence or hostility directed at people because of who they are or who someone thinks they are.
-Until 2005 if a person was attacked for being lesbian, gay or bisexual or because the attacker thought they were lesbian, gay or bisexual then it was treated like any other crime.

 How does hate crime affect sentencing?

 Section 146 of the Criminal Justice Act 2003 allowed an increase in the penalties for homophobic, lesbophobic and biphobic hate crimes.
 An offence can be ‘aggravated’ by having a hate element.
 The 2003 Act did not introduce an increase in penalties for transphobic hate crime.

 What is the National LGBT Hate Crime Partnership?